telent/liminix/doc/developer.rst

 To configure bordervm, you need a file called ``bordervm.conf.nix`` which you can create by copying and appropriately editing  ``bordervm.conf-example.nix``

+Note: If you make changes to the bordervm configuration after executing ``run-border-vm``, you need to remove the ``border.qcow2`` disk image file otherwise the changes won't get picked up.

 Running tests